 Hardywood was the first brewery to be accepted into the Virginia Economic Development Partnership's VALET Program, which assists companies throughout Virginia in expanding their international business.

-To prepare for increased production, Kate Lee, a 12-year veteran of Anheuser-Busch, was hired to oversee the quality assurance program.
-Pedigreed brewers from New York, California and Oregon have joined the team of 65 employees.
+Several years ago, Hardywood hired Kate Lee, a 12-year veteran of Anheuser-Busch, to oversee the quality assurance program, offering her experience as Hardywood increases production at the new West Creek site.
+Pedigreed brewers from New York, California and Oregon have joined the team of 60 employees.

 “Five years ago it was hard to imagine, but we had a vision and we’ve done a good job sticking to that vision of trying to become what we hope will be one of the top breweries in the country,” McKay said.
 “We hope that by scaling up on quality assurance and on the best equipment we can get, and best people we can find, that will enable us to continue being a leader in quality beer on the East Coast.”